shadowfax42/motor_vehicle_crashes_app/README.md

 # Motor vehicle crashes in New York City

-**This application is a streamlit dashboard that can be used to analyze motor vehicle Collisions in NYC**
+**This is a Streamlit dashboard that can be used to visualize/analyze motor vehicle Collisions in NYC** **The data used was downloaed from  [https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95](#data-source)**